RiboswitchClassifier/RiboswitchClassification/README.md

     > python3  cnnApp.py

-    1. Create's a .h5 RNN Model
+    1. Create's a .h5 CNN Model
     2. The model is used on the test set to obtain accuracy, generate a classication report and the ROC-AUC values for each of the 24 classes.
     3. Provides an Accuracy of 97% on the test set.